dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 ---

-**Remember:** Finalizing a job offer should go beyond just monetary factors—understanding the company’s work environment, values, and long-term opportunities is equally important.
+**Remember:** Finalizing a job offer should go beyond just monetary factors-understanding the company’s work environment, values, and long-term opportunities is equally important.
 The best interviews are two-way conversations that benefit both you and the company.